vntchain-bak/vnt-documentation/api/vnt-json-rpc-api.md

 #### core_sign

-The sign method calculates an Ethereum specific signature with: `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))`.
+The sign method calculates an VNT specific signature with: `sign(keccak256("\x19VNT Signed Message:\n" + len(message) + message)))`.

-By adding a prefix to the message makes the calculated signature recognisable as an Ethereum specific signature.
+By adding a prefix to the message makes the calculated signature recognisable as an VNT specific signature.
 This prevents misuse where a malicious DApp can sign arbitrary data (e.g. transaction) and use the signature to impersonate the victim.

 **Note** the address to sign with must be unlocked.